 If you’ve ever had dandelion in your diet before, chances are it was to support your body’s natural detoxification processes.
-The flowers house powerful antioxidants, such as beta-carotene and polyphenols, that have been known to prevent ageing and certain diseases.
-Dandelion is also a rich source of the prebiotic fiber inulin, which research indicates reduces constipation and increases intestinal movement – supporting this vital elimination pathway to remove wastes from the digestive tract.
+The flowers house powerful antioxidants, such as beta-carotene and polyphenols, that have been known to prevent aging and certain diseases.
+Dandelion is also a rich source of prebiotic fiber inulin, which research indicates reduces constipation and increases intestinal movement – supporting this vital elimination pathway to remove wastes from the digestive tract.

 2. Stimulates Immune System

 We’re all about supporting the immune system year-round, and if anything, the current state of our world has been a gentle reminder of just how important this is.
-Dandelion extract has been praised for antimicrobial and antiviral properties.
+Dandelion extract has been praised for its antimicrobial and antiviral properties.
 In many research studies, compounds from the flower, root, stem, and leaves have reduced the virus’s ability to replicate, and formed a healthy barrier against harmful bacteria.
 Any opportunity to feed our immunity is a win by us.

 3. Aids in Weight Loss

 Dandelion, especially dandelion root tea, has been used in weight loss treatment programs for years.
 Partly because of its ability to promote detoxification and increase movement through the lower digestive tract, but also due to the potassium in the plant.
-This can act as a diuretic, increasing in your need for urination – another natural elimination pathway.
+This can act as a diuretic, increasing your need for urination – another natural elimination pathway.
 For people struggling with water retention and bloating in their weight loss journey, this simple drink is a blessing in disguise.

 4. Packed with Vital Micronutrients